Frugghi/iSSH2/README.md

 ## How to use

 1. Download the script
-2. Run iSSH.sh in Terminal
+2. Run iSSH2.sh in Terminal
 3. Take a cup of coffee while waiting

 ## License